Sharing Soil Observation Data using tabular formats

 Step 1: Annotate a CSV using CSV on the Web (CSVW)

 • Create a CSVW metadata JSON file, describing the CSV structure and semantics.
-Tools, such as CoW exist to create a minimal context file.
+Various tools exist to generate a metadata file from your table structure.

 Step 2: Use Standard Vocabularies/Ontologies